softplus/attiny13a-low-power-solar-blinker/README.md

 # Usage

-Compile & upload with platform.io
+Compile & upload with platform.io via ICSP

-# To-do's
+# Anecdotes

+TIL

+* Works, but is annoying to build & clunky to keep.
+* NiMh batteries are great, but totally over-dimensioned

+For future revisions:

+* Use larger parts (0804 or 1206) for ease of construction.
+No need for tinyness.
+* Use high-visibility / ultra-bright LEDs (High lumen / watt)
+* Form-factor for an enclosure, or for something nicer-looking

 Things to try:

-* try 8s sleep
 * measure and document power usage
 * consider ADC sleep like http://www.gammon.com.au/forum/?id=12769